BlakeGuilloud/ganon/README.md

 ### Objective
 To build a suite of javascript methods by the time [hacktoberfest](https://hacktoberfest.digitalocean.com/) ends!
 Let's get some T-shirts!!

 Ganon is designed to get as many people involved as possible, so our objective here is to fix or improve an existing method and then write the skeleton of a desired method for someone else to build.
-In the spirit of getting everyone involved, please only fix one or two methods and make sure to push up something for someone else to work on!
+In the spirit of getting everyone involved, please only fix one or two methods at a time and make sure to push up something for someone else to work on!

 This project was created to have fun.